 When can a sentence be suspended?

-The sentencing court will first consider whether or not a custodial sentence should be imposed, in legal terms whether the “custody threshold” has been passed.
+The sentencing court will first consider whether or not a custodial sentence should be imposed.
+In legal terms, this is whether the “custody threshold” has been passed.

 If custody of one of the lengths discussed above is imposed, the Court can then move on to decide whether it can be suspended or not.

-In considering whether the sentence can be suspended the Court will look at the particular circumstances of the offence and offender and consider a sentencing guideline that applies to this scenario.
+In considering whether the sentence can be suspended the Court will look at the particular circumstances of the offence and offender.
+The Judge will also consider the sentencing guideline that applies to this scenario.